rishimukherjee31/LCCMR/README.md

 cd water-quality-monitor
 ```

-1. Flash `.ino` file to Particle Boron
+1. Flash the `./codes/deploy.ino` file to Particle Boron through the Web IDE
 2. Insert SD card into Adalogger
-3. Connect sensors to analog pins A0-A3
-4. Power on and monitor LED status
+4. Power on and monitor LED status, when the LED on the Boron flashes blue it is connected to the web.
+(You only need to monitor this once)

 ## Hardware

 - **Particle Boron LTE** + Adafruit GPS + Adalogger Featherwings
 - **Sensors**: pH (A0), Temperature (A1), Dissolved Oxygen (A2), Turbidity (A3)
-- **Power**: 2000mAh LiPo + coin cell battery
+- **Power**: 3600mAh LiPo + coin cell battery
 - **Housing**: 2" PVC waterproof enclosure

 **Build Guides:**